QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 * Solder ESCs power supply to each corner of the power distribution board.
 * Solder XT90 connector and UBEC power supply to the center of the power distribution board.
 * Cut the header off the three thin wires (Close to header).
-* The black and red thin wires are the BEC outputs and aren't being used.
-Insulate them (cover any copper) and tape them to ESC.
+* The black and red thin wires are the BEC outputs and aren't being used excpet 1 black wire (This is needed for a common ground when calibrating the motors).
+Insulate (cover any copper) the rest and tape them to ESC.

   (if you have a V2 ESC, the yellow wire isn't used either and can be insulate and taped to the ESC)

 * Crimp or solder Molex KK Terminal Contact to each of the white signal wires coming from each ESC.
+* Crimp or solder a Molex KK Terminal Contact to the one black ground wire coming from an ESC (This is needed for a common ground when calibrating the motors).
 * Cut of the connectors on the 3 voltage output wire from ESC.
 * Temporally solder the 3 voltage output wires from each ESC to any of the wires on each motor (wires might need swapped to change motor spin direction).
 * Crimp or solder Molex KK Terminal Contact to the wires on output 1 of the UBEC.